Cache-Control - How to Properly Configure It

 The HTTP Cache-Control

 header can be implemented on the server or can even be added within the code.
-The following are examples of how to implement Cache-Control
+The following are examples of implementing Cache-Control

 in Apache, Nginx, or within your PHP code.